Comparison of Major League Baseball and Nippon Professional Baseball: Gameplay

-American MLB players, scouts, and sabermetricians describe play in the NPB as "AAAA"; less competitive than in MLB, but more competitive than in Triple A.
+Unlike association football, which uses arithmetic coefficients to compare and rank the competitiveness of different leagues, no such system exists for club-level professional baseball.
+American MLB players, scouts, and sabermetricians have described play in the NPB as "AAAA" or "Quad-A"; less competitive than in MLB, but more competitive than in Triple-A. However, some commentators have pushed back on this characterization in recent years, suggesting that the talent level in NPB varies, with many active players who would be successful on the MLB level.

+Japanese baseball is generally considered more of a contact-oriented game than American baseball; it has been said that Japanese teams practice "small ball" rather than hitting for power.
+However, this was questioned by FanGraphs analyst Eno Sarris in 2017, who noted that contact rates in MLB are comparable to those in NPB.

 In addition, Japanese teams practice much more often than American teams; the game relies more on off-speed pitching and not as many fastballs, and team harmony is stressed over individual achievements.
-As American writer Robert Whiting wrote in his 1977 book The Chrysanthemum and the Bat, "the Japanese view of life, stressing group identity, cooperation, hard work, respect for age, seniority and 'face' has permeated almost every aspect of the sport....
+As American journalist Robert Whiting wrote in his 1977 book The Chrysanthemum and the Bat, "the Japanese view of life, stressing group identity, cooperation, hard work, respect for age, seniority and 'face' has permeated almost every aspect of the sport....
 Baseball Samurai Style is different."

 Baseball in the United States has been described as offensive while in Japan it is defensive.
+Because of the relative strength of pitching in the Japanese league, some have suggested that batting and fielding statistics are more influential in differentiating successful NPB teams from unsuccessful ones.